 AI on business websites has moved past hype into practical revenue tools.
 Here's what's working right now — AI chat, receptionist bots, smart search, personalization — and what's still vaporware.

-In 2024, "AI-powered website" meant slapping a ChatGPT widget on your homepage and hoping for the best.
-In 2026, the landscape looks completely different.
-The models are better, the costs have dropped 90%, and — most importantly — there are now proven, revenue-generating implementations that work for businesses under $5M in revenue.
+In 2024, "AI-powered website" meant a ChatGPT widget on your homepage.
+In 2026, costs have dropped 90% and there are proven implementations generating revenue for businesses under $5M.

-Intuit's QuickBooks Small Business Index 2025 — tracking data from 533,000+ small businesses — found that the most digitally-integrated small businesses report higher productivity, revenue growth, and confidence in future growth.
-But the gap between "plan to implement" and "implemented correctly" is enormous.
-Most AI features fail not because the technology doesn't work, but because businesses deploy the wrong solution or deploy it badly.
+Intuit's QuickBooks Small Business Index 2025, tracking 533,000+ small businesses, found that the most digitally-integrated businesses report higher productivity and revenue growth.
+But most AI features fail because businesses deploy the wrong solution or deploy it badly.
+Here's what works.

 The early generation of AI chatbots was notorious for hallucinating answers, going off-topic, and occasionally insulting customers.
 That era is over — if you set them up correctly.